 1. Go back to school

 You need to become a student of your mate.
 Watch her life and get a sense of her potential, goals and dreams.
-Determine how to give encouragement or empowerment to overcome a fear.
+Determine how to encourage and empower her.

 I always believed that my wife Eleanor would make a fabulous public speaker.
 But for many years, she just couldn’t see it and was even terrified of trying.
 She didn’t have self-confidence.
 But that was OK — I had enough confidence for the both of us!
 I spent our early years encouraging her and helping her sharpen her speaking skills, and now we speak together at FamilyLife marriage conferences across Canada.
 What once was a huge area of fear for her has become one of our greatest joys as a couple.